 4 tablespoons of agave syrup (or honey)

-6 tablespoons of extra-virgin olive oil (use a lighter scented oil such, if you prefer)
+6 tablespoons of extra-virgin olive oil (you can use a lighter scented oil such as olive or vegetable oil, if you prefer)

 1 teaspoon of ground ginger